-Schools may permit student self-administration of a prescribed medication by a pupil with asthmaor the use of an epinephrine auto-injector by a pupil at risk of anaphylaxis.
-Parents/guardiansmust provide the school with written authorization for a student's use of an epinephrine auto-injector along with a written statement from the prescribing physician including the name, purpose and dosage and any special circumstances under which the auto-injector may be used.
-The District must notify the parents and the parents must sign a statement that they will indemnify and hold harmless the school, its employees and agents against all claims, except any based on willful and wanton conduct, arising from or in connection with the use of the auto-injector by the student.¶
+Schools may permit student self-administration of a prescribed medication by a pupil with asthma or the use of an epinephrine auto-injector by a pupil at risk of anaphylaxis.
+Parents/guardians must provide the school with written authorization for a student's use of an epinephrine auto-injector along with a written statement from the prescribing physician including the name, purpose and dosage and any special circumstances under which the auto-injector may be used.
+The District must notify the parents and the parents must sign a statement that they will indemnify and hold harmless the school, its employees and agents against all claims, except any based on willful and wanton conduct, arising from or in connection with the use of the auto-injector by the student.¶ f

-District 186 schools may maintain a supply of epinephrine auto-injectors in a secure location and administer their use in accordance with Section 5/22-30 of the Illinois School Code. ¶

-After injections, emergency responders and parents shall be notified.¶
+District 186 schools may maintain a supply of epinephrine auto-injectors in a secure location and administer their use in accordance with Section 5/22-30 of the Illinois School Code. ¶ After injections, emergency responders and parents shall be notified.¶

-When an epinephrine auto-injector is administered to a student who the school staff believes in good faith is having an anaphylactic reaction, notwithstanding the lack of notice to the parents or guardians of the pupil or the absence of the parents or guardians signed statement acknowledging no liability, the District, its employees, and agents, shall incur no liability for any injury arising from the use of an epinephrine auto-injector.
+When an epinephrine auto-injector is administered to a student who the school staff believes in good faithis having an anaphylactic reaction, notwithstanding the lack of notice to the parents or guardians of the pupil or the absence of the parents or guardians signed statement acknowledging no liability, the District, its employees, and agents, shall incur no liability for any injury arising from the use of an epinephrineauto-injector.¶

-Non-prescription medication is not to be administered in the school, unless prescribed by a has completed and signed an SMA Form.
+Non-prescription medication is not to be administered in the school, unless prescribed by a doctor.
+Self-Administration of Medication

+A student may possess and self-administer an epinephrine injector, e.g., EpiPen®, and/or asthma medication prescribed for use at the student's discretion, provided the student's parent/guardian has completed and signed a Medication Permission Form.
 The Superintendent or designee will ensure an Emergency Action Plan is developed for each self-administering student.

-Self-Administration of Medication

-A student may possess and self-administer an epinephrine injector, e.g., EpiPen®, and/or asthma medication prescribed for use at the student's discretion, provided the student's parent/guardian